Phazzie/mixitfixit/projguid.md

 ## World-Class Plan

+### How to create a Pull Request

+#### 1. Create a New Branch
+*   Before making any changes, create a new branch from the `main` branch.
+*   Name the branch descriptively, indicating the feature or bug fix you are working on (e.g., `feature/add-user-authentication`, `fix/login-bug`).
+*   This keeps your changes isolated from the main codebase.

+#### 2. Write the Code
+*   Implement the necessary code changes for your feature or bug fix.
+*   Make sure to follow all the project guidelines.

+#### 3. Test the Code
+*   Write unit tests to make sure your code works as expected.
+*   Make sure all the current tests pass.

+#### 4. Add Comments to the Code
+*   Add clear and concise comments throughout your code to explain complex logic or non-obvious decisions.

 *   **Exceptional Code Quality:** Writing clean, well-structured, and maintainable code.
 *   **Advanced Testing:** Implementing comprehensive testing (unit, integration, end-to-end).
 *   **Future-Proofing:** Designing for extensibility and future growth.